Chelsea target Kounde left out of Sevilla squad for pre-season getaway

-Sevilla left defender Jules Kounde out of their pre-season squad for a trip to Portugal, as he looks to be on his way to Chelsea.
+Sevilla left defender Jules Kounde out of its pre-season squad for a trip to Portugal, as he looks to be on his way to Chelsea.

 Kounde has been linked with a move for much of the transfer window, and it appears he is now close to changing clubs.

-Chelsea have reportedly upped their bid to £55million, and Sevilla's decision to leave him out of plans for their camp in Portugal suggests he may indeed be heading to Stamford Bridge.
+Chelsea has reportedly upped its bid to £55million, and Sevilla's decision to leave him out of plans for its camp in Portugal suggests he may indeed be heading to Stamford Bridge.

-However, Barcelona are also reportedly keen on the Frenchman and could make a late attempt to pip the English side to his services.
+However, Barcelona is also reportedly keen on the Frenchman and could make a late attempt to pip the English side to his services.

 He would add steel to his new side's backline, after he ranked first in duels won (169) and second in blocks (17) among Sevilla players in LaLiga last season, as well as second in headed clearances (56).